pshaddel/turbo-elixir/README.md

-# turbo-Elixir
+# turbo-elixir
-This is how I learn Elixir
+This is how I started learning `Elixir`

+Take a look at commit messages and can realize how each feature developed :)